RishiKukadiya/Developer-leading-page/README.md

 # Developer-leading-page
-this is a developer leading page
+this is a developer leading page.
 Author -  Rishi Kukdiya